The City of Jacksonville has approved the design for a new Public Safety Center.

 Our team has added the final touches to the Pinnacle Senior Living of Lufkin by staging various spaces throughout, while getting the facility ready for inspections and prepared for the grand opening.
-We have received incredible feedback from future residents, our client and their wonderful staff.

 As part of our Summer Intern Series, I sat down with Zachary to ask him a few questions about why he chose to study architecture, and why he decided to intern here at Quorum.

 Project Manager and Intern Architect Mario Valdez has been named a recipient of the Fort Worth Business Press' 40 Under 40.

 "40 Under 40 is celebrated to recognize brilliance on the rise up.
 40 honorees each year, all under the age of 40, destined for striking accomplishments in their chosen field, from the corporate sector to maverick entrepreneurialism.
 They are leaders today and are sure to be part of the next generation that will make Tarrant County a great place to live and work."
 (Fort Worth Business Press)

 With the majority of Mario’s experience being at Quorum Architects in Fort Worth, Mario has earned the confidence and trust of his clients through his work ethic and years of experience.
 He is always eager to help on new projects from which he can learn something new, always doing his best to help the success of the project.
 His contributions to the design team are reflected throughout various stages and his efforts have aided in the completion of numerous projects including retail tenant improvements for multiple national retailers, religious building additions, medical buildings and many animal shelters throughout Texas.
 His most recent success has been the completion of his wife's veterinary facility, St. Francis Veterinary Clinic.